anthonysharpy/sandbank/README.md

 ### Disk

 The disk space used is less than the amount of memory used.
-Changes to the cache are written slowly to the disk over time in a background thread.
+Changes to the cache are written slowly to the disk over time in the background.
 Under extreme loads (thousands of documents being inserted per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.

 # Data consistency